chbeu/chbeu.github.io/content/post/_posts_wordpress/2019-07-01-speaker-at-recsys-summer-school-2019.md

   - summer school
   - evaluation
 ---
-I am happy to be a speaker at <a href="https://acmrecsys.github.io/rsss2019/" rel="noopener noreferrer" target="_blank">ACM Summer School on Recommender Systems</a> taking place in Gothenburg, Sweden, just a week before the official <a href="https://recsys.acm.org/recsys19/" rel="noopener noreferrer" target="_blank">RecSys 2019</a> in Copenhagen, Denmark.
+I am happy to be a speaker at the [ACM Summer School on Recommender Systems](https://acmrecsys.github.io/rsss2019/) taking place in Gothenburg, Sweden, just a week before the official [RecSys 2019](https://recsys.acm.org/recsys19/) in Copenhagen, Denmark.